thevpc/nuts/README.md

 ## Installing Nuts (Development, recommended for testing)

-The very same procedure applies whether you already have an existing version of nuts installed or not.
 If you want to install (or update from existing rolling version) you just need to do the following.
 Please that nuts rolling version (which is the most recent version) is quite stable and you can use it for personal usage, for development or for testing but we recommend you consider official versions for production systems.